 - Vitamin D3 (25-hydroxyvitamin D lab test…) and read why you may need another Vitamin D test.

-- MTHFR gene: if you have high levels of mercury, copper, iron or B12 and/or a strong family history of cancer, heart disease, stroke, miscarriages, IBS….
+- MTHFR gene: if you have high levels of mercury, copper, lead, iron or B12 and/or a strong family history of cancer, heart disease, stroke, miscarriages, IBS….

-- …plus others your doctor may recommend, including tests for Lyme disease, heavy metals, Candida, etc. Direct Labs below has testing for Neurotransmitters, which can go low if hypo from low stomach acid.
+- …plus others your doctor may recommend, including tests for Lyme disease, heavy metals, Candida, etc. Direct Labs below has testing for Neurotransmitters, which can go low from low stomach acid.
 My Med Lab has hair testing!

 - Have any suspicion of having thyroid cancer?
 The thyroglobulin test is a tumor marker (not the antibodies test.
 Just the thyroglobulin.)